Riegelknight/Lenticular-Maker/README.md

 User manual:
 - Choose the LPI value (lens per inch), of your foil you baught.
 - Choose the exact dimensions of the printed image.
-Make a test print and measure.
+Make a test-print and measure.
 - Choose the PPI value (pixels per inch).
-The image should also be saved in this PPI later when it is output in another program.
+The image should also be saved in this PPI later, when it is processed in another program.
 The PPI value should also correspond to the DPI value (dots per inch) of the printer you are using.
-- Check the information field which values ​​are actually used, as not all combinations are physically possible.
+- Check the infofield which values ​​are actually used, as not all combinations are physically possible.

 A Python project created using ChatGPT.
 Here is the prompt (english translation):